davidchyou/CRISPRTarget_express/README.md

 The only dependency is the application BLASTN, which is provided, and the script is pointing to it.

+In the BED6 output, column 4 (the "name" column) is formatted as "genome_accession#spacer_id#count", where the "count" is a series of integer that makes all the names unique.
+Bedtools uses the name field as FASTA header when extracting sequences.

 **More information**

 The application CRISPRTarget_lite runs the following BLASTN command: